Frsel99/Frsel99/README.md

 A Full Stack Developer
 ---
- with a background in psychology who began his journey with video game development during his teenage years.
+with a background in psychology, who began his journey with video game development during his teenage years.
 I rediscovered my love for coding a few years ago, specializing in artificial intelligence and expanding into web and mobile development.

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [francoleyes2000@gmail.com](mailto:francoleyes2000@gmail.com)